etxahun/awesome-docker/README.md

 * [forward2docker](https://github.com/bsideup/forward2docker) :skull: - Utility to auto forward a port from localhost into ports on Docker containers running in a boot2docker VM by [@bsideup](https://github.com/bsideup)
 * [Vagga](https://github.com/tailhook/vagga) - Vagga is a containerisation tool without daemons.
 It is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments by [@tailhook](https://github.com/tailhook/)
 * [Vessel](https://github.com/awvessel/vessel) :skull: - Automates the setup & use of dockerized development environments by [@awvessel](https://github.com/awvessel)
+* [Docker Missing Tools](https://github.com/nandoquintana/docker-missing-tools) - A set of bash commands to shortcut typical docker dev-ops.
+An alternative to creating typical helper scripts like "build.sh" and "deploy.sh" inside code repositories.
+By [@NandoQuintana](https://github.com/nandoquintana).

 ### Garbage Collection